 - LED Flashlight

-Instruct your clients to stay very still for these long exposure portraits, since there is no flash to “freeze” them in the long exposure photograph.
+Instruct your clients to stay very still for these shots, since there is no flash to “freeze” them in the long exposure photograph.
 Instead, your flashlight creates both the light on the subject and the unique swirls of light swimming around them!

-- Aim the flashlight at your camera lens to capture the “painted” light streaks.
+- Aim the flashlight at your camera lens to create the “painted” light streaks.

 - Direct the light at your subjects to illuminate them!
 For more on painting with light, read here:

 Pro Tip: Your tripod may sway when you press the shutter on your camera, so enable your camera’s self-timer.
-This gives your tripod time to “settle down” after you press the button, so you won’t have any unwanted motion blur in your final long exposure portraits.
+This gives you the chance to “settle down” after you press the button, so you won’t have any unwanted motion blur in your final shot.

 Can’t get enough of light painting?
 Duplicate the header photo, also by Mike Allebach, with a fun little gadget called the PixelStick!
 Mike shot the header image with these settings: f/11, 10 seconds, ISO 400, after dark.